2025 Sweden Hockey Games

-The 2025 Sweden Hockey Games was played between 6 and 9 February 2025.
+The 2025 Beijer Hockey Games was played between 6 and 9 February 2025.
 The Czech Republic, Finland, Sweden and Switzerland played a round-robin for a total of three games per team and six games in total.
+One match was played in Canton of Bern, Switzerland and the rest of the matches were played in Stockholm, Sweden.
 Finland won the tournament.
 The tournament was part of 2024–25 Euro Hockey Tour.